superdude12399/PrivacyPolicy/README.md

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

 ## Contact Us
-If you have any questions about this Privacy Policy, You can contact us and reach out to us gunworldvr@gmail(dot)com
+If you have any questions about this Privacy Policy, You can contact us and reach out to us at: gunworldvr@gmail(dot)com